-The 2022 Great Global Cleanup volunteer event drew in approximately 1,100 volunteers each working on average 3 hours for a total of 3,300 hours!
-The fourth annual 2022 Honor the Land and Stream waterway cleanup event drew in approximately 145 volunteers working an average of 3 hours for a total of 435 hours!
+The 2023 Great Global Cleanup volunteer event drew in 1,150 volunteers while the fourth annual Honor the Land and Stream waterway cleanup event drew in approximately 95 volunteers.
 If you are interested in signing up for future, please email the City at ggc@cityofwestminster.us and hls@cityofwestminster.us.
 We couldn't do it without all of our awesome volunteers!